 Good quality pasta acts as a source of slow release complex carbohydrates (with a GI of around 36-42), allowing you to feel fuller for longer.
-Our Organic Penne Pasta is made from ‘Sentatore Capelli’, a traditional Italian wheat variety used for artisan pastas which has never been genetically modified and is always grown organically.
+Our certified Organic Pastas are made from ‘Sentatore Capelli’, a traditional Italian wheat variety used for artisan pastas which has never been genetically modified and is always grown organically.
 It’s naturally high in protein, has an array of beneficial minerals and good quality dietary fibre, with a very similar nutritional profile to quinoa!

 Enjoying healthy, organic pasta shouldn’t be any different to enjoying a serving of organic quinoa.
 Pasta is after all made from grain, making it energy-dense, and like all foods moderation is key to getting the most out of what you eat.